The Cham-Cham: Reception

 Stephen La Rivière praises the episode's technical standards, remarking that the skiing and dancing sequences "[fly] in the face of what puppets can and can't do."
 He sums up "The Cham-Cham" as a "glorious example of Thunderbirds at its best, combining all the elements that made the show so popular: the characters, the adventure, the rescues and, of course, the humour."
 He further argues that the humour has intergenerational appeal, stating that Parker's double entendres are counterbalanced by overt slapstick moments such as the character's "Mary Poppins"-style descent using Penelope's umbrella.
+Richard Farrell considers the episode to be "largely played for laughs", noting Parker tumbling down the piste in a giant snowball.
+He praises the "impressive attention to detail" when Penelope dances with Olsen and the scene of Penelope and Tin-Tin skiing to Olsen's chalet.
+Marcus Hearn praises the significant roles given to Penelope and Tin-Tin as well as the various sets, including the skiing scene, calling it the "most inventive use yet" of Derek Meddings' roller-road technique.

 In a review of the CD release of the Thunderbirds soundtrack, Morag Reavley of BBC Online describes Sylvia Anderson's singing as "slinky, sexy and slightly off-key, like a hung-over Zsa Zsa Gabor".
 Heather Phares of AllMusic considers "Dangerous Game" to be a highlight of the release, commenting that while the instrumental version "[reflects] the Sixties' ongoing fascination with exotica and Latin pop", its lyrical counterpart "could be a kissing cousin to seductive spy themes like 'Goldfinger'."
 McGown calls Anderson's conscious imitation of Marlene Dietrich her "campest moment" voicing Penelope.

 Media historian Nicholas J. Cull interprets "The Cham-Cham" as a piece of Cold War-inspired fiction, noting the "Central/Eastern European accents" of the enemy airbase personnel.